-School-based behavioral health services are in
+School-based behavioral health services are in 34 SCHOOLS in central Ohio

-34 SCHOOLS

 School-based behavioral health services have expanded to include support in 34 schools in the community with plans to grow during the 2016-17 school year.
-School-wide support is now provided to both teachers and students.
-In the elementary schools, behavioral health therapists assist teachers in implementing the evidence-based PAX Good Behavior Game.
+Schoolwide support is now provided to both teachers and students.
+In the elementary schools, behavioral health therapists assist teachers in implementing the evidencebased PAX Good Behavior Game.
 This prevention activity teaches students' self-regulation and cooperation, thereby creating a more peaceful and productive classroom.